GeertLitjens/academic-kickstart/content/home/projects.md

 date = 2016-04-20T00:00:00
 headless = true

-title = "Running Projects"
+title = "Current Projects"
 subtitle = ""

 # Order that this section will appear in.
-weight = 5
+weight = 2

 [content]
 # Display content from the following folder.